-Here is what you can do during the third trimester in order to get prepared for your baby and some ideas how to make your life easier in the coming months:
+Here is what you can do during the third trimester in order to get prepared for your baby and some ideas about how to make your life easier in the coming months:

 – Keep active – staying active in pregnancy is good for you and your baby.
 This way you will keep yourself healthy during your pregnancy and you can prepare your body for the challenges of labor.

-– Schedule your third trimester checkups, watch your weight and keep track of fetal movements and baby developing – of course, you will do this with your doctor.
+– Schedule your third-trimester checkups, watch your weight and keep track of fetal movements and baby developing – of course, you will do this with your doctor.

-– Take a hospital tour – if you haven’t until now, the seventh month is perfect time to take a tour of the hospital where you plan to give birth.
+– Take a hospital tour – if you haven’t until now, the seventh month is the perfect time to take a tour of the hospital where you plan to give birth.

 – Get educated – if you haven’t been attending lectures for pregnant until now, but you plan to do it, the seventh month is very appropriate.

 – Prepare to breastfeed – my advice to you is to read more or speak with a lactation consultant about breastfeeding before the baby arrives.
 Later you can also ask for help, but getting more information in advance will make your life easier.
 I say it from experience.

 All the information about breastfeeding I had before my baby was born was from the lectures for pregnant women.
 And although these classes explained many things, it turned out that it was not enough.
 I had some difficulties at the beginning of breastfeeding.
 My baby was born with C-section and my breast milk came in a few days, but wasn’t enough and also my baby was having difficulty with sucking in the first two weeks.
 The mistake I made was that I did not take the nursing pump right away and brought it to the hospital on the third day.